White Island tragedy: Search for final two bodies to continue at dawn

-The search for the last two bodies remaining on Whakaari/White Island is expected continue this morning, after six bodies were recovered from the volcano yesterday.
+The search for the last two bodies remaining on Whakaari/White Island will continue this morning, after six bodies were recovered from the volcano yesterday.

-The risky work to return the dead to their loved ones began at first light yesterday, almost four days after the eruption which took the lives of 16 people and injured 30, most critically.
+The risky work to return the dead to their loved ones began at first light yesterday, after Monday's eruption which took the lives of 16 people and injured 30, most critically.

+Police said this morning the police dive squad and Navy divers woukd resume their search for a body seen in the water on Tuesday.

 (Article continued below live blog)